pbotros/river/README.md

 # read per invocation is decided by the size of the buffer passed in, so in this
 # case, we create a new empty buffer with `new_buffer` (again, syntactic sugar for
 # creating a numpy array with appropriate dtype).
 In real use cases, you should
-# read as many samples per call as your latency/system tolerates, to amoritze overhead
+# read as many samples per call as your latency/system tolerates to amoritze overhead
-# of each call.
+# of each call, i.e. you should use a buffer with many more samples.
 data = r.new_buffer(1)

 # Like with the writer, you can use a context manager to auto-stop the reader after